bccp/nbodykit/docs/overview.rst

-A major goal of the project is to provide a unified treatment of both simulation and observational datasets, allowing nbodykit to be used in the analysis of not only N-body simulations, but also survey data from current and future large-scale structure experiments.
+A major goal of the project is to provide a unified treatment of both simulation and observational datasets, allowing nbodykit to be used in the analysis of not only N-body simulations, but also data from current and future large-scale structure surveys.

 nbodykit implements a framework that insulates analysis algorithms from data containers by relying on **plugins** that interact with the core of the code base through distinct **extension points**.
-Such a framework allows the user to create plugins designed for a specific task, which can then be easily loaded by nbodykit, provided the plugin implements the minimal interface required by the desired extension point.
+Such a framework allows the user to create plugins designed for a specific task, which can then be easily loaded by nbodykit, provided that the plugin implements the minimal interface required by the desired extension point.

-We provide several built-in plugins for data containers and algorithms, as well as more-detailed instructions on how users can write their own plugins.
+We provide several built-in extension points and plugins, which we outline below.
+For more detailed instructions on how to add new plugins to nbodykit, see :ref:`extending-nbodykit`.

 Extension Points
 ----------------